Man rescued after water incident in Freetown State Forest

 It happened around 3:30 p.m.

-Fire officials said the victim jumped off a ledge into the water and didn’t come back up.
-They said friends pulled him out and began CPR.
+Fire officials said the victim was jumping off “the ledge” into the water with friends when he didn’t come back up.
+They said someone pulled him out and began CPR.

 Upon arrival, emergency crews also worked on the victim, before extricating him through rocky terrain in the woods.
 There’s no word on his immediate condition.